algorandfoundation/docs/docs/get-started/dapps/reach.md

 Creator.publish(nftId, reservePrice, lenInBlocks);
 ```

-Here, the creator uses pay for a specified NFT (quantity of 1), pay is used to pay to the dApp so it can be later transferred (IE the dApp is waiting for a  participant to act):
+Here, the creator uses pay for a specified NFT (quantity of 1), pay is used to pay to the dApp so it can be later transferred (IE the dApp is waiting for a  participant to act).
+In other words, the creator is paying amt (of 1 in this case) for the NFT to the contract so it can be later transferred from the contract to a new owner:

 ```